PHILOSOPHY AND PRIMARY GOALS

 When the Qi in your body is blocked or out of balance, you may experience illness, depression or vague aches and pains.
 When the Qi in your environment is out of balance, it will reflect in your life.
 You may experience relationship difficulties, problems in business or general “bad luck”.

 There is Qi in buildings or homes.
 This abundance of Qi can be supportive or inauspicious.
 We employ Feng Shui to enhance the good and reduce that which is threatening.
-This is one reason why Feng Shui is important.
+This is one importance of Feng Shui.

 Yin and Yang